djulTrb/Noted-App/README.md

 # Noted-App
-A Note Taking App that supports md and displays user stats
+A Note Taking App that has a built-in md editor with user-friendly layout and simple-to-understand interface, besides that there's the statistics tap which displays the user's logs (note added and updated) to keep tracking own activities..

 ## tech used:
 - react and react ecosystem (redux toolkit, query, router) (App's state, routes,...)